metagov/daostar/DAOIPs/daoip-2.md

 }
 ```

 If a DAO uses an external registration contract, the DAO SHOULD use a common registration factory contract linked to a common indexer to enable efficient network indexing.
-See the reference implementation of the factory contract in the attached assets folder to this EIP.
+See the reference implementation of the factory contract in the attached assets folder to this DAOIP.

 #### Indexing priority
 daoURIs may be published directly in the DAO's contract or through a call to a common registration factory contract.
 In cases where both occur, the daoURI (and all sub-URIs) published through a call to a registration factory contract SHOULD take precedence.
 If there are multiple registrations, the most recent registration SHOULD take precedence.

 ### Members

 Members JSON-LD Schema.
-Every contract implementing this EIP SHOULD implement a membersURI pointing to a JSON object satisfying this schema.
+Every contract implementing this DAOIP SHOULD implement a membersURI pointing to a JSON object satisfying this schema.
 Below, DID refers to [Decentralized Identifiers](https://www.w3.org/TR/2022/REC-did-core-20220719/).

 ```json
 {